-The product can be held for the duration of a short, medium or longterm investment horizon.
-The summary risk indicator is a guide to the level of risk of these products compared to other products.
+The product can be held for the duration of a short, medium or long-term investment horizon.
+The Summary Risk Indicator is a guide to the level of risk of these products compared to other products.
 It shows how likely it is that a product will result in a loss because of movements in the markets.
-These products have been classified as 7 out of 7, which is the highest risk class.
+These products are classified as 7 out of 7, which is the highest risk class.
 This rates potential losses from future performance at a very high level.
-Options are leveraged products: small changes in the underlying price can result in large gains or losses because of leverage.
-Initial costs of a customer, e.g. execution fees and assets deposited to secure the exposure, account for only a small percentage of the traded contract's overall value.
+Options are leveraged products: small changes in the underlying price can result in large gains or losses because of this leverage.
+Initial costs for a customer may include execution fees and assets deposited to secure the exposure.
+These account for only a small percentage of the traded contract's overall value.